For a detailed explanation of table editing please refer to the RAM Manager manual (RAM Manager - Help - Manual).

 Reinforcing the section with something other than a plate is more complicated.
 The dimensions specified for the bottom flange would have to account for the contribution of the real configuration of flange and channel or tube.
 You can't do this so that both the Zx (plastic section) and Ix (elastic section) are correct if the PNA or Ybar for any of the conditions (pre-composite or composite) falls in the bottom flange or in the added shape.
 I would try the following: calculate the bottom flange thickness as the overall vertical dimension of the flange thickness + the vertical dimension of the added shape (e.g., tf' = tf + tw for a channel, tf' = tf + b for a tube).
 Then calculate the area of the bottom flange + the area of the added shape.
 Then calculate the "equivalent" flange width (bf' = (area of flange + area of added shape) / tf').
 Note that this is identical to what was done in the previous paragraph for a plate, but especially in the case of an added tube these dimensions will look very odd (thick and narrow).
 Again, do not specify the Area, Ix, etc in the table; let the program do that.
 Again, as long as the PNA is not in the bottom flange, the program should calculate Z correctly.
 I think that the deflections will also be correct as long as the elastic neutral axis (Ybar) does not fall within the bottom flange or added shape.
 Note that one major problem is that the program will not correctly perform any of the b/t checks for the added shape (for example the b/t ratio of the tube web) or for the bottom flange.
 If any of the elements are slender the composite design would be invalid.

-Beams in RAM Steel are always considered plumb, i.e. web-vertical.
-Some users will edit the master table inverting the major and minor axis properties to create a new horizontal section with a new name, like "HSS4X8X1/2".
+Beams in RAM Steel are always considered plumb, i.e. web-vertical, and vertical braces are always assumed to have the strong axis oriented vertically.
+Since there is no way of rotating these members, some users will edit the master table inverting the major and minor axis properties to create a new horizontal section with a new name, like "HSS4X8X1/2".
 Keep in mind, the program does not know that the beam is really a rotated member and therefore:

 Consequently, this is more acceptable for rectangular tube shapes than for wide flanges.